shakes76/PatternFlow/recognition/46143950_StyleGAN/README.md

 ## A Training Example

-Below is a training trail in my experiment.
-Out of the three datasets, the OASIS is the easiest to train, but the model is also the easiest to collapse.
-While AKOA is relatively difficult to train since the trianing images are quite noisy.
+Below is one of training trials in my experiment.
+Out of the three datasets, the OASIS is the easiest to train, but the model is also the easiest to collapse in contrast AKOA is relatively difficult to train since the trianing images are quite noisy.

 ### Settings
- - Starting resolution: 4x4.
+ - starting resolution: 4x4.
- - Target resolution: 256x256.
+ - target resolution: 256x256.
- - Latent vector dimemsion: 200.
+ - latent vector dimemsion: 200.
- - Batch size: 16, 16, 8, 8, 8, 4, 4.
+ - batch size: 16, 16, 8, 8, 8, 4, 4.
- - Epochs: 10, 15, 15, 15, 15, 15, 15.
+ - epochs: 10, 15, 15, 15, 15, 15, 15.
- - Training images: 4800 selected.
+ - training images: 4800 from data set.
- - Model not stabilized after fade in.
+ - model not stabilized after fade in.

 ### Model Evolution
 <p align="center">